ixa-ehu/ixa-pipe-tok/README.md

     + Running text: tokenized text with one sentence per line and markers (*<P>*) for paragraphs.
-    + Conll: one token per line, two newlines per sentence and markers for paragraphs (*<P>*).
+    + Conll: one token per line, two newlines per sentence and markers for paragraphs (*<P>*) and offsets.

 ixa-pipe-tok provides several configuration parameters:

     + lang: choose language to create the lang attribute in KAF header
+    + tokenizer: choose between the IxaPipeTokenizer and WhiteSpaceTokenizer
-    + normalize: choose normalization method (see @link JFlexLexerTokenizer)
+    + normalize: choose normalization method (see @link IxaPipeTokenizer)
     + nokaf: do not output KAF/NAF document.
     + outputFormat: if --nokaf is used, choose between oneline or conll format output.
         + If -o conll is chosen, it is possible to choose whether to print offset information (--offsets) or not
-    + noparas: do not print paragraph markers, e.g., *<P>*;
+    + paragraphs: do not print paragraph markers, e.g., *<P>*;
-    + notok: take already tokenized text as input and create a KAFDocument with
+    + notok: take already tokenized text as input and create a KAFDocument
     + inputkaf: take a KAFDocument as input instead of plain text file.
     + kafversion: specify the KAF version as parameter
+    + eval: evaluate a tokenizer with respect to a tokenized gold standard.
+The input gold standard needs to be in conll (one token per line, two newlines to separate tokens) or in oneline (tokenized text with one sentence per line) formats.

-This Tokenizer also provides normalization functions to comply with annotation in corpora such as Penn Treebank for English and Ancora Corpus for Spanish.
+The IxaPipeTokenizer (not the WhiteSpaceTokenizer) also provides normalization functions to comply with annotation in corpora such as Penn Treebank for English and Ancora Corpus for Spanish.
 Most of the normalization rules have been adapted from the PTBTokenizer of Stanford CoreNLP version 3.2.0, and many changes have been added to deal with other normalization requirements, such as those of the Ancora corpus.
-Specifically, apart from English Penn Treebank-compliant tokenization, this Tokenizer provides:
+Specifically, apart from English Penn Treebank-compliant tokenization, the IxaPipeTokenizer provides:

     + multilingual treatment of apostrophes for Catalan, French and Italian styles (l' aquila, c' est, etc.) possibly applying to other languages with the same